 1. Compress and optimize images

-Large image files can significantly slow down the loading time of your Web site.
+Large image files can significantly slow down the loading time of your website.
 By compressing images and using the appropriate format (for example, WebP instead of JPEG or PNG), you can reduce the file size without losing quality.
-This ensures faster load times and less bandwidth usage.
+This provides faster load times and less bandwidth usage.

 2. Enable browser caching?